feedloop/qore-cra-template/README.md

 ```

 See if the development server prints your email, it means that you are good to go.

+When in doubt, run `npm run codegen` to sync the latest config of your project.

 If you see any problem, please let us know [here](https://gitter.im/feedloop/qore-sdk).
 In the meantime you can read the SDK documentation [here](https://sdk-docs.qorebase.io/?jsx#getting-started).

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).